kubeflow/website/content/en/docs/components/pipelines/user-guides/core-functions/caching.md

 +++
 title = "Use Caching"
-description = "How to use caching in Kubeflow Pipelines." weight = 5
+description = "Learn about caching in Kubeflow Pipelines." weight = 104
 +++

 Kubeflow Pipelines support caching to eliminate redundant executions and improve